-Unless otherwise provided, SEBI (ICDR) Regulations, 2018 shall apply to a rights issue by a listed issuer, where the aggregate value of the issue is ten crore rupees or more.
+Unless otherwise provided, SEBI (ICDR) Regulations, 2018 shall apply to a rights issue by a listed issuer, where the aggregate value of the issue is fifty crore rupees or more.

-However, in case of rights issue of size less than ten crore rupees, the issuer shall prepare the letter of offer in accordance with requirements a specified in SEBI (ICDR) Regulations, 2018 and file the same with SEBI information and dissemination on SEBI's website.
+However, in case of rights issue of size less than Rs.
+50 crore, the issuer shall prepare the letter of offer in accordance with requirements a specified in SEBI (ICDR) Regulations, 2018 and file the same with SEBI for information and dissemination on SEBI's website.